chantera/teraparser/README.md

 ### Latest release

-The most recent release is TeraParser 0.8.0-b1 (beta), released July 31, 2016
+The most recent release is TeraParser 0.8.1-a2 (alpha), released July 31, 2016

 ## Installation